spectra-analysis/dadmd/index.md

 ### 📄 Paper
 Our method is described in:
 **Deep Learning-Assisted Dynamic Mode Decomposition for Non-resonant Background Removal in CARS Spectroscopy**
+Proceeding at *DAGM German Conference on Pattern Recognition (GCPR 2025)*
 [📥 Download PDF](valapil2025dadmd.pdf) (*postprint*)

 ---